divyadhimaan/lld-playground/concepts/concurrency.md

 | **How to execute**             | `thread.start()`                | Create `Thread` → pass Runnable → `start()` | Submit to `ExecutorService` → `submit(callable)` → get `Future` |
 | **Thread management**          | Manual                          | Manual                                      | Managed by ExecutorService (thread pool)                        |
 | **When to use**                | Very simple/quick demo programs | When task needs to be decoupled from Thread | When task produces **result** and/or **may throw exception**    |

+# Glossary

+## `Multicore`

+- A multicore processor is a single computing component with two or more independent actual processing units (called "cores").
+- Each core can read and execute program instructions, allowing for parallel processing.
+- This means that a multicore processor can perform multiple tasks simultaneously, improving performance and efficiency for applications that are designed to take advantage of multiple cores.
+- Multicore processors are commonly used in modern computers, smartphones, and other devices to enhance multitasking capabilities and overall system performance.
+- Example-
+    - Single-core → One worker doing all the jobs sequentially.
+    - Quad-core → Four workers doing separate jobs at the same time.

+## `Checked exceptions`
+- Exceptions that must be either caught or declared in the method signature, ensuring that the programmer handles them appropriately.
+- They are checked at compile time, meaning the compiler verifies that these exceptions are handled in the code.
+- Examples: `IOException`, `SQLException`, `InterruptedException`(Thread Interruption).

+## `Unchecked exceptions`
+- Exceptions that do not need to be explicitly handled or declared.
+- They are checked at runtime, meaning the compiler does not enforce handling them.
+- Examples: `NullPointerException`, `ArrayIndexOutOfBoundsException`, `IllegalArgumentException`.

+## `Future`

+- Represents the result of an asynchronous computation.
+- It allows you to retrieve the result of a task once it completes, or check if it is done.
+- Used with `Callable` to get results after task completion.
+- Can also check if the task is still running or has completed.

+## `Executor Service`

+- An `Executor` is a  java interface that represents an object capable of running *submitted* tasks.
+- While `ExecutorService` is a  more advanced sub-interface of `Executor` that supports **thread pooling**, **task scheduling**, and **lifecycle management** (shutdown, etc.).
+- Instead of creating threads manually, we submit tasks to an executor.
+- The executor manages threads internally and reuses them (thread pool → better performance & scalability).